kuldeepsharma110/Telecom-Churn-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/4844400b-10a4-40d5-ae4e-de856e1e03a0)

 ## Description
-In this project we are going to analyse the churn rate of The Orange Telecom corporation.Also Analyse the area from where the churn customer belong and the  service used by them provided by the corporation and then we  plan stragety to reduce churn rate.
+In this project we are going to analyse the churn rate of The Orange Telecom corporation.
+Also Analyse the area from where the churn customer belong and the  service used by them provided by the corporation and then we  plan stragety to reduce churn rate.

 ## Problem Statement
  The Orange Telecom's Churn Dataset, consists of cleaned customer activity data (features), along with a churn label specifying whether a customer cancelled the subscription.
 Explore and analyze the data to discover key factors responsible for customer churn and come up with ways/recommendations to ensure customer retention.